ortus-docs/coldbox-docs/layouts_n_views/implicit_layoutview_declaration/layouts_from_a_module.md

 # Layouts From A Module

-If you need the set layout to be rendered from a specific module then use the `module` argument alongside any other argument combination:
+If you need the set layout to be rendered from a specific module then use the `module` argument from the `setLayout() or renderLayout()` methods:

 ```js
 component name="general"{